 , where extensive repairs continued to the electrical systems and bodywork.

-In 2015, 50050 was bought by a private individual and relocated to the former Alstom facility at Washwood Heath, Birmingham.
+In 2015, 50050 was bought by a private individual.
 It is now fully restored once more and painted in British Rail corporate blue livery.

 © 2023 English Electric Archive